 The rapidly growing interest in prevention of additional health complications and in health promotion and wellness for people with disabilities by many groups representing Americans with and without disabilities, as well as the expansion of the National Program for the Prevention of Disabilities, reinforced the viability of and need for the American Association on Health and Disability.

-In 2000, AAHD modified its mission to focus on the prevention of additional health complications and secondary conditions in people with disabilities and support health promotion and wellness programs that will assist people with disabilities to attain and maintain a positive health status.
-AAHD continues to support primary prevention strategies that will further assure good health status in people with disabilities.
+In 2000, AAHD modified its mission to focus on reducing the incidence of additional health complications and secondary conditions in people with disabilities and support health promotion and wellness programs that will assist people with disabilities to attain and maintain a positive health status.
+AAHD continues to support strategies that will further assure good health status in people with disabilities.

 To date, no other national organization is specifically dedicated to meeting the goals and objectives of AAHD.
 AAHD continues to fill a critical need to support national, state and community initiatives to integrate disability into the overall public health agenda and to promote health and wellness in people with disabilities.